Octasol/octasol/CONTRIBUTING.md

     ```
 1. Generate Prisma Client

-    If it's not automatically generated during the install or migration process, run:
+    If it's not automatically generated during the installation or migration process, run:

     ```
     npx prisma generate